Code-Institute-Submissions/asdub-laughing-cookbook_AugResub/README.md

 ## User Experience (UX)

 My intention was to create a simple app that presents its purpose immediately.
 Users can easily discover & manage recipes.
 And can also submit and manage their own personal recipes.
 Having previously designed my own layouts and styles, I wanted to use a front-end framework for this project.
-    The app has been built using [Materialize](https://materializecss.com/) front-end framework.
+The app has been built using the [Materialize](https://materializecss.com/) front-end framework.

+App users will likely be keen on food and cooking.
+However, given the variety of recipes available there should be somehting for all age groups and demographics.